odisfm/zcx-core/README.md

 zcx scripts contain many features that are impractical or impossible to replicate natively in ClyphX

 ### built for modes

+Easily define any control as a modifier for any other control.

 ```yaml
 record:
   color: red